benczeapor/HillClimb/README.md

   3. Go to ```HillClimb/bin/debug/net8.0```
   4. Open ```hillclimb.exe``` and enjoy!

-If you want to edit it, you can do the first 2 steps from before and open ```HillClimb.sln``` in Microsoft Visual Studio.
+If you want to edit it, you can do the first 2 steps from before and then open ```HillClimb.sln``` in Microsoft Visual Studio.

 Alternatively, if you only want to view the code, you can do that by opening the files which have ```.cs``` extension.
 (The code execution starts in the Game1.cs file)